-"Olde World" Canterbury Village is a shopping experience with a style you won't easily find elsewhere.
-With bonafide castles and century-old cottages now home to local businesses, the historical feel is what brings many of its fans back over time.
-Though the specific stores and restaurants change over the years, it holds a steady place in many hearts.
+Rain, snow, or shine, Canterbury Village is a shopping experience with a style you won't easily find elsewhere.
+With bonafide castles and century-old cottages that are now home to local businesses, the historical feel is what brings many fans back again and again.
+Though the specific stores and restaurants within the village have changed over the years, it holds a steady place in many Michigan hearts.

 Services at Canterbury Village have ranged from photography to floral arrangements to clock repair.
 One constant popularity is the wedding business.
-There is a chapel on site, and of course the castle has banquet halls (and a grand staircase for a descending-in-her-gown bride).
+There is a chapel on site as well as a banquet facility (Kings Court Castle).

 You simply cannot visit a place such as Canterbury Village and not develop a sweet tooth for nostalgic candies or a sudden craving for donuts and ice cream.
 This is thanks to the many sweets shops that have populated the village for its lifespan.
 Whether it's winter and you're craving hot chocolate and fudge or it's summertime and you need a cold slush drink to cool you down, they've got you covered.

 It is not uncommon to find homemade treats such as fudge, cookie dough, cupcakes, or decorated cookies in various Canterbury Village shops at any given time.
 Nowadays come visit the Yates Cider Mill Shop.
 This Yates store serves the same apple cider and delicious donuts that you're used to from the mill located in Rochester Hills, MI.
 In addition, they also sell muffins, ice cream, lattes, shakes, and souvenir items such as postcards.

 Need some "real" food after all that sugar?